saybur/dac-attack/README.md

 - 'analog' provides standard line-level output for sending to a sound card.
-- 'digital' provides TTL-level S/PDIF from the CS8416 chip, which should _theoretically_ be suitable for sending to a sound card with a digital-in connector, those this use case is NOT TESTED.
-If you successfully use this feature please report it as a PR to this README :)
+- 'digital' provides TTL-level S/PDIF from the CS8416 chip, which should _theoretically_ be suitable for sending to a sound card with a digital-in connector, ~~those this use case is NOT TESTED~~ florian3 on Vogons reports this is working fine, thanks for testing!
 - 'ext button' provides a place to attach a button for the **B_READ** line.
 - 'user' is connected to the U pin of the CS8416.
 This feature is not tested and this pad can be left vacant.